huggingface/datasets/templates/README_guide.md

 Provide descriptions of specific biases that are likely to be reflected in the data, and state whether any steps were taken to reduce their impact.

-For Wikipedia text, see for example [Dinan et al 2020 on biases in Wikipedia (esp.
-Table 1)](https://arxiv.org/abs/2005.00614), or [Blodgett et al 2020](https://www.aclweb.org/anthology/2020.acl-main.485/) for a more general discussion of the topic.
+For Wikipedia text, see for example [Dinan et al. 2020 on biases in Wikipedia (esp.
+Table 1)](https://arxiv.org/abs/2005.00614), or [Blodgett et al. 2020](https://www.aclweb.org/anthology/2020.acl-main.485/) for a more general discussion of the topic.

 If analyses have been run quantifying these biases, please add brief summaries and links to the studies here.